 Inter-disciplinary candidates, however, that require consideration by two Sectional Committees within A-Side (Physical Sciences) or B-Side (Biological Sciences) will be allocated to two Sectional Committees for consideration, with one Sectional Committee initially identified as the ‘primary’ Committee.

 Inter-disciplinary candidates that cross A-Side and B-Side, and candidates requiring consideration by more than two Sectional Committees (with A-side and B-side) will be allocated to the Inter-disciplinary Sectional Committee.

-At its meeting in March, Council will consider all the short-listed candidates recommended by the Sectional Committees and determine up to 20 candidates to propose to the Fellowship for election.
+At its meeting in March, Council will consider all the short-listed candidates recommended by the Sectional Committees and determine the final list of candidates to propose to the Fellowship for election.

 Council will be guided by the principle that in any year there should be a balance between the Physical and Biological sciences.